-The Success Center is a one-stop-shop for all things support!
-Located on the first floor of the Marvin-Burt Liberal Arts Center (Building M), we are home to the Testing Center, tutoring, Disability Services, and counseling.
+The Highland Success Center is a one-stop-shop for all things support and our free resources are available to all Highland students!
+Located on the first floor of the Marvin-Burt Liberal Arts Center (Building M), we are home to the Testing Center, Success Coaches, Early Alert, Writing Center, tutoring, peer mentor program, Supplemental Instruction program, FYES, Disability Services, and ESL support services.

 Tutoring